Dr. Jonathan Giezendanner

 Passionate about the natural environment, machine learning and remote sensing, my principal focus is on Deep Learning using Remote Sensing applied to Flood Mapping and Weather Forecasting and other environmental and societal challenges.

-Currently Postdoctoral Research Associate at the Massachusetts Institute of Technology (MIT) in the Earth Intelligence Lab led by Prof. Sherrie Wang in Boston.
+I am currently a Postdoctoral Research Associate at the Massachusetts Institute of Technology (MIT) in the Earth Intelligence Lab led by Prof. Sherrie Wang in Boston.

 ➞ My research